-- Meals and menus are created using fresh, seasonal and ethical produce, with ingredients sourced from local and regional suppliers
+- Meals and menus, where possible are created using fresh, seasonal and ethical produce, with ingredients sourced from local and regional suppliers

-- The University is committed to animal welfare and uses free range eggs, chicken and pork and organic milk in all of its dishes for students and staff alike
+- The University is committed to animal welfare and where possible, uses organic eggs and milk, free range chicken and pork in all dishes, for students and staff alike.

 As outlined in the University’s Ethical Food Policy, tender specification documents for university food suppliers include the requirement for service and supply standards to be met and delivered against targets outlined within the policy.